walshb1/LAC_carbon_taxes_vogtschilb_etal_natsust/README.md

-This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 License.
+This work is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0)